SoundCloud

 Live Feature Flow — How users view livestreams

 I created mid-fidelity wireframes and prototyped them in Figma.
-I conducted usability tests via Zoom with the same 8 participants, using 2 scenario-based tasks.
+We conducted usability tests via Zoom with the same 8 participants, using 2 scenario-based tasks.

 Task 1: Watch a video